Security

 Sign in with Apple

-Your users can easily sign in to your apps and websites using their Apple ID.
+Your users can easily sign in to your apps and websites using their Apple Account.
 Instead of filling out forms, verifying email addresses, and choosing new passwords, they can use Sign in with Apple to set up an account and start using your app right away.

 Automatic strong passwords